osexpert/ccs32clara-chademo/readme.md

 ![image](doc/ccs2-chademo_adapter.jpg)

+This is ccs32clara derived firmware for Dongguan Longood CCS2 to CHAdeMO adapter (My407ccs2chademo.bin)

+## Compatible adapters
+The firmware is compatible with the "Dongguan Longgod" adapter variants.
+If your adapter accepts firmware updates in the form of "My407ccs2chademo.bin" files, it is supported.
+Note that there are many adapter brands and re-brands on the market.

+- Dongguan Longgod ✅
+- EV-Boy (rebrand) ✅
+- Electway :x: Not compatible
+- A2Z :x: Not compatible
+- Feel free to expand this list!

-This is ccs32clara derived firmware for Dongguan Longood CCS2 to CHAdeMO adapter (My407ccs2chademo.bin) Adapter probably uses a STM32F407 cpu.
-It has a boot loader with support for firmware update from usb fat32, very nice.
+The adapter uses an STM32F407 cpu.
+It has a bootloader with support for firmware update from USB FAT32, very nice.
 It has an internal DC transformator to charge the batteries (pri: 210-1200V DC sec: 12.6V DC 2A).
 Transformer is connected to the car-side of the adapter.
 It has 2 batteries.
 One short and one long.
 The long one seems to drive electronics.
 Guessing the short one drive contactors (one in the adapter itself + 2 in the car).
 2 stop buttons, but they are the same GPIO for both.
-It has 2 controllable leds, one external and one internal (invisible).
+It has 2 controllable LEDs, one external and one internal (invisible).
 It has a QCA7000 powerline modem.
 It is wired up strangely, so can not use hw spi/dma, must use bitbang.
-Some of the voltages are wired up to adc GPIOs.
-At least the 12v reading does not seem to match with what i measure on eg. Chademo d1 pin.
+Some of the voltages are wired up to ADC GPIOs.
+At least the 12v reading does not seem to match with what I measure on eg. Chademo d1 pin.

 ## Operation
 Plug adapter into car.
 Plug cable into adapter.
 Power on adapter.